ericzrinsky/discogs/case_study.md

 xcode-select --install
 ```

-If you're unfamiliar with the terminal, [MakeUseOf](https://www.makeuseof.com) has a great [guide for beginners](https://www.makeuseof.com/tag/beginners-guide-mac-terminal/).
+If you're unfamiliar with the terminal, [MakeUseOf](https://www.makeuseof.com) has a great [guide for beginners](https://www.makeuseof.com/tag/beginners-guide-mac-terminal/) to get you started.

 With Xcode installed, you can download **SQLite** [here](https://www.sqlite.org/download.html).
 Once you've downloaded the file, unzip it and return to the **Terminal**.

 ![Terminal Window](http://elearning.monetate.net.s3.amazonaws.com/z/records/img/i1.png "Terminal Window")

-Within the **Terminal**, enter the following code to access your "Downloads" folder.
+Within the **Terminal**, enter the following command to access your "Downloads" folder.

 ```console
 cd Downloads/
 ```

 Next, access the folder for the file you just unzipped.
 In this instance, the folder is named <code>sqlite-autoconf-3290000</code>.
-Paste the command below into the **Terminal** to change the directory.
-Remember to swap out the file name if your's doesn't match.
+Paste the command below into the **Terminal** to switch the directory.
+Remember to adjust the filename if your filename doesn't match.

 ```console
 cd sqlite-autoconf-3290000
 ```

-Next, enter the command below to begin the installation:
+Next, enter the command below into the **Terminal** to begin the installation:

 ```console
 ./configure --prefix=/usr/local
 ```

-When the process completes, enter the last command to finish the installation:
+When the process completes, enter the last command in the **Terminal **to finish the installation:

 ```console
 make